 How Do the Chloroquine results compare to the results of Remdesivir?

-Recently the drug Remdesivir showed in a study that when taken within 10 days it can reduce the Recovery Period by 31% which Dr Anthony Fauci considers a great leap in the treatment of COVID 19.
-Remdesivir was recently approved by the FDA for severe cases of coronavirus but so far Gilead Sciences the maker has not set a pricing for the treatment however its CEO Daniel O’Day vowed to donate 1.5 million doses of the drug — around 140,000 treatment courses — to hospitals .
+Recently the drug Remdesivir showed in a study that when taken within 10 days it can reduce the Recovery Period by 31% which Dr. Anthony Fauci considers a great leap in the treatment of COVID 19.
+Remdesivir was recently approved by the FDA for severe cases of coronavirus but so far Gilead Sciences the maker has not set pricing for the treatment however its CEO Daniel O’Day vowed to donate 1.5 million doses of the drug — around 140,000 treatment courses — to hospitals.

-Chloroquine and Azithromycin Can Shorten Hospital Stays by up t0 38% according To study
+Chloroquine and Azithromycin Can Shorten Hospital Stays by up t0 38% according To a study

-Chloroquine on the other hand when taken with Azithromycin within 24 hours according to the Senegalese study could shorten hospital stays from 13 days to 8 days a decrease of 38%.
+Chloroquine on the other hand, when taken with Azithromycin within 24 hours according to the Senegalese study, could shorten hospital stays from 13 days to 8 days a decrease of 38%.
 Most importantly the combination of Chloroquine and Azithromycin is much more affordable and within the reach of most African countries.
-Both drugs can be easily obtained and have already been used for years and their side effects profile is well know.
+Both drugs can be easily obtained and have already been used for years and their side effects profile is well known.

 *Disclaimer: Gilmore Health Does not Endorse The views in this Article!